tkostov/HackCorona/README.md

 #HackCorona Team @ WirVsCorona Hackathon

 ##Rules of the game:
-* Bitte keine Force pushes
+* Please no Force pushes
 * Comments are good
 * Branches are good
 * @PythonDevs please do not push the whole virtualenvs